ESA Research

 e.allman AT alaska.edu

-For the last fifteen years, my primary research interests have been in phylogenetics, and phylogenetic modeling.
-I am particularly interested in models of DNA site substitution and the multispecies coalescent model describing the formation of gene trees within a rooted metric species tree.
+For the last twenty years, my primary research interests have been in phylogenetics, and phylogenetic modeling.
+I am particularly interested in models of DNA site substitution and the multispecies coalescent model describing the formation of gene trees within a rooted metric species tree or network.
 Researchers in our group have been funded by both the NIH (R01) and the NSF.

-Recently, with post-doc J. Mitchell and graduate student H. Banos, our group has implemented a new statistically consistent method of species network inference under the Network Multispecies Coalescent Model.
+A few years ago now, with post-doc J. Mitchell and graduate student H. Banos, our group implemented a new statistically consistent method of species network inference under the Network Multispecies Coalescent Model.
 The R package MSCquartets implements some statistical hypothesis tests for testing if quartets on gene trees might have arisen under the NMSC, and constructs a distance table for NANUQ, a species network topology estimator our group developed.
 (A Nanook, the Inupiaq word for polar bear, is the UAF mascot.)
-Very recent work has focused on the AIC-BIC model tests and proving that the log-det distance can be used to estimate species trees from sequences under a general model of site substitution on an ultrametric tree.
+Very recent work has focused on the AIC-BIC model tests and proving that the log-det distance can be used to estimate species trees or networks from sequences under a general model of site substitution on an ultrametric tree or network.

 Myrtle tree With graduate student S. Yourdkhani, we proved that the profile mixture model of Susko, Linker and Roger is identifiable using algebraic techniques.
 She has also worked with J. Rhodes creating a metric quartet distance on gene trees, and is now teaching at the Oregon State University.
-Current M.S. student Dakota Dragomir is investigating models of evolutionary tree generation and will earn both an M.S.
+Former M.S. student Dakota Dragomir is investigating models of evolutionary tree generation and earned both an M.S.
 Mathematics and M.S.
 Statistics from UAF.

 For a list of publications since I became interested in phylogenetics, click here, and visit the software link above for information on software development.